 So are you now wondering how has it been holding up all these years?
 Well I'm happy to say It's been 3 years and it hasn't chipped in any areas on the tiles themselves.
 The only areas that I've had issues with, is where the caulking is cracking and pulling away from the counter tops.
 I think that's just related to the house shifting though and soon I will just add a fresh coat of caulk.

 Thanks for stopping by today you guys!
-It's always so fun bringing you all inspiration ways to transform your homes on a budget and to empower those of you who feel nervous or apprehensive about trying DIY's.
+It's always so fun bringing inspiration ways to transform your homes on a budget and to empower those of you who feel nervous or apprehensive about trying DIY's.
 Let me be your guinea pig!
 I love getting my hands dirty and seeing what results I can achieve without spending a lot of money and better yet, asking the hubs help along the way.
 I'm proud to say the majority of this kitchen "reno" I did myself with a paint brush in hand and lots of hours of Netflix!

 Have a wonderful day friends!